Thanks to the screening process and complete follow-up care from our

 IN COLLABORATION WITH SEVA.ORG

 Seva is a global nonprofit eye care organization that transforms lives and strengthens communities by restoring sight and preventing blindness.
-Since 1978, Seva has helped nearly 46 million people regain their sight in more than 20 countries.
+Since 1978, Seva has helped more than 50 million people regain their sight in more than 20 countries.
 Seva trains local eye care providers and develops self-sustaining eye programs around the world.
 Through its many partnerships, Seva provides critical eye care to underserved communities, especially women, children, and indigenous peoples.